harnen/p2p-service-discovery/doc/design.md

 #### Search strategies

 For the lookup process, we perform `ALPHA=3` parallel lookups to three different nodes.
 In case not enough `TOPIC_PEER_LIMIT` results have been received for the first `ALPHA` lookups, additional `ALPHA` parallel lookups are performed until reaching `TOPIC_PEER_LIMIT` or `MAX_LOOKUP_HOPS`.
 We implemented and evaluated different search strategies in order to choose which nodes from which buckets ask first when performing a lookup.

 * Minimum bucket: A random node is picked from the non-empty bucket with the minimum distance to the topic hash.

 * Random: A random node is picked from a random bucket.
-This can be performed in two ways:
-  1 - A random node is picked from all nodes in the table.
-  2 - A random node is picked from a random bucket each time, till all buckets have been used.
+This can be performed in two ways: 1) a random node is picked from all nodes in the table or 2) a random node is picked from a random bucket each time, till all buckets have been used.

 #### Bucket refresh